teganbroderick/random_artifact/README.md

 <img src="https://user-images.githubusercontent.com/31426739/137668558-8051f97a-25b2-4457-970a-0ed185ab3a67.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="40%" height="40%" />

 ## About This Project
-I made this in October 2021 to explore museum collection APIs and learn more about the Twilio API.
+I made this in October, 2021 to explore museum collection APIs and learn more about Twilio APIs.
 I worked in museums for a decade before becoming a software engineer, and I wanted to build something that could surface information about collection items.
 I haven't visited a museum since the pandemic started, and I miss seeing random artifacts in person.